mircealungu/mircea/thoughtstream.md

 Orthodox easter today.

 The story at the heart of christianity is one of hope.
-It says, never give up hope.
-Not even after death you should give up hope.
+The story of Christ says that, not even after death, one should give up hope.

 Hope is greater than death.

+And love is greater than anything else.

+The arithmetic of christianity.

 **May 4**